Beautiful Perchten in Ebensee

 The beautiful Perchten of Ebensee

 The first Glöckler runs were held in Ebensee around 1850.
-They probably represent a mixture of different spring customs.
-Originally the Schön Perchten from Ebensee moved from house to house until the bell-goers were ousted by today's bell-ringers.
-These are members of different passports or groups.
-They make their magnificent caps from wood, transparent paper and construction paper themselves.
+They probably represent a mixture of various spring customs.
+Originally, the Schön Perchten of Ebensee went from house to house until the Glöcklengeher were replaced by today's Glöckler.
+These are members of various groups.
+They make their magnificent caps themselves out of wood, transparent paper and construction paper.
 The caps consist of a wooden frame that forms the basic structure.
 All caps are decorated with motifs.
-Some proudly show the owner - perhaps a guesthouse, an inn or a hotel -, others tell stories or fairy tales, and still others present traditional craft trades from the region.
+Some proudly show the owner - perhaps a guesthouse, an inn or a hotel - others tell stories or fairy tales, and still others present traditional crafts from the region.

-There are quite a few such passes from Ebensee and the surrounding villages.
-There are even children and women passes.
-Most impressive, however, are the huge caps of the established men who can carry the large specimens over a long period of time, because it is quite exhausting to carry these caps through the place and to make his rounds.
+There are a whole series of such passes from Ebensee and the surrounding towns.
+There are even children's and women's passes.
+The most impressive, however, are the huge caps worn by the grown men, which the tall specimens can wear for long periods of time, because it is quite exhausting to carry these caps through the town and do the rounds.
 Some of these headgear weigh 20 kg or more.
-Not an easy task, the Glöckler go in any weather.
-And when it rains or the wind blows, it gets difficult.
+It is no easy task for the Glöckler, whatever the weather.
+And when it rains or the wind blows, it becomes difficult.

 How does a Glöcklerlauf the beautiful Perchten of Ebensee?